New Jersey Judgment Lien Attorney

-Once judgment has entered, a New Jersey Judgment Liens Attorney will obtain and then place the lien.
+Once a judgment has entered, a Parsippany New Jersey judgment lien attorney will obtain and then place the lien.
 It is important to properly attach the lien to the specific property to protect your claim.
 A mortgage holder has a lien on the property owner’s real estate until you pay the mortgage in full.
 Similarly, the holder of a properly attached judgment lien has a security interest in the defendant/debtor’s property.

 In general, and with some exceptions, a judgment lien against real estate would be paid upon the sale or refinance of the property.
 However, judgment liens impair the property’s equity.
 Therefore, a property owner may have motivation to pay a judgment lien claim as soon as the owner is aware of the lien.